 The Parks & Recreation Commission received a presentation on proposed improvements at Bub Williamson Park on April 25, 2016.
 Members of the public were invited to attend and provide their input on the project.
 Regular updates are also being posted on social media and via the City's Vista Community Connections e-newsletter (sign up to receive the e-newsletter).

 The City Council reviewed the Mitigated Negative Declaration and Initial Study report for the Bub Williamson Park Improvements project on February 14, 2017.
-The City Council da and supporting materials can be found online under City Council Meeting Minutes 2-14-17.
+The City Council da and supporting materials can be found online under City Council Meeting Agenda Minutes 2-14-17.

 Amenities & Programming Elements